lg114/bagger/README.md

 # Override provider detection for a proxy or custom backend.
 source_alias = { "claude-mimo-proxy" = "xiaomi" }
 ```

+Environment variables take precedence over matching config values for API keys and provider settings. `BAGGER_LLM_API_KEY` is required by `consolidate` unless using `--dry-run` or `--mock`; vector and hybrid recall require an embedding provider, while FTS-only recall works offline.

 ## Architecture